rathax/FontDownloader/README.md

 ## Roadmap

 - [ ] Improve Mobile UX
+- [ ] create favicon
 - [ ] Add FAQs
+- [ ] add translations
 - [ ] Build own Backend on NestJS
 - [ ] ...

 Feel free to open issues and provide feedback.

+## Attributon

+This app was written as a portfolio app with the help of AI tools (mostly texts from ChatGPT 4.0).

+Initial app written by [majodev](https://github.com/majodev)

+check out the [original google-webfonts-helper repo](https://github.com/majodev/google-webfonts-helper) where you can also find the backend and docker images

 ## Project setup